-Premier Preventive Dentistry in JOHNS CREEK AND CUMMING, GA
+Premier Preventive Dentistry in North Atlanta, GA

 Having a lovely smile does wonders for one’s self-esteem and confidence.
 Good oral health and proper oral hygiene practices at home like daily brushing and flossing help preserve your smile, but it’s no substitute for professional preventive dental care.

 North Atlanta Family Dentistry specializes in preventive dentistry in Georgia.
 Our goal is to keep your smile healthy and beautiful through patient education and effective preventive services.
 Our team of experienced dental professionals cares about the dental health of our patients of all ages.

 Preventative dental care is the practice of maintaining good oral health.
 Besides developing healthy oral hygiene practices, such as correctly flossing and brushing your teeth at least twice a day, preventive dentistry requires regular exams and services at the dentist’s office.

 Despite the benefits of at-home oral hygiene practices, they are not enough to prevent oral health issues.
 For instance, plaque, a sticky film containing bacteria, quickly accumulates on teeth and can settle in the uneven surfaces around the gumline and molars.
 These areas are difficult to clean effectively, and if the plaque remains, you could develop gum disease or tooth decay.

 By taking a proactive approach to your oral health by combining dental services with at-home care, you significantly reduce the risk of developing serious problems.
 Preventive procedures can detect everything from cavities to oral cancer.

 What Are the Benefits of Preventive Dental Services?